SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 **Principle 3: Initial Tangent Determines Local Behavior**
 By ensuring the path begins tangent to the negative gradient, we guarantee descent regardless of the quasi-Newton direction quality.

-**Justification for Quadratic Interpolation**: The choice of quadratic interpolation follows from fundamental principles:

-1. **Occam's Razor**: The quadratic path is the simplest polynomial satisfying our three constraints (start point, initial direction, end point)
-2. **Maximum Entropy**: Among all paths with specified boundary conditions, the quadratic minimizes assumptions about intermediate behavior
-3. **Computational Efficiency**: Quadratic paths enable efficient one-dimensional optimization while avoiding the complexity of higher-order polynomials
-4. **Theoretical Tractability**: The quadratic form preserves analytical properties needed for convergence proofs

-While cubic or higher-order interpolations could provide additional flexibility, they would require more constraints or arbitrary choices without clear benefits.
-Linear interpolation fails to satisfy our initial direction constraint, making it unsuitable for ensuring descent properties.

 ## Algorithm Specification